-Annual Trustee Report to members contains an update on how your super in NGS Super has performed and provides details about general changes that have impacted on your benefits during the year ended 30 June 2015.
+Annual Trustee Report to members contains an update on how your super in NGS Super has performed and provides details about general changes that have impacted on your benefits during the year ended 30 June 2017.

-This report is available online at www. ngssuper.com.au (select Super Members > Fact sheets, Reports & PDS then select the Annual Reports tab).
+This report is available online at www.ngssuper.com.au/annualreport.